MetOffice/fab/docs/source/writing_config.rst

 Analyse
 =======
-We must :class:`~fab.steps.analyse.analyse` the source code to determine which Fortran files to compile, and in which order.
+We must :func:`~fab.steps.analyse.analyse` the source code to determine which Fortran files to compile, and in which order.

 The Analyse step looks for source to analyse in several collections: